awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

 1. <a name="configure_instance_details_step"></a>On the **Configure Instance Details** page, change the following settings as necessary \(expand **Advanced Details** to see all the settings\), and then choose **Next: Add Storage**:
    + **Number of instances**: Enter the number of instances to launch\.
-**Note**
-To help ensure that you maintain the correct number of instances to handle your application, you can choose **Launch into Auto Scaling Group** to create a launch configuration and an Auto Scaling group\.
+   + \(Optional\) To help ensure that you maintain the correct number of instances to handle demand on your application, you can choose **Launch into Auto Scaling Group** to create a launch configuration and an Auto Scaling group\.
 Auto Scaling scales the number of instances in the group according to your specifications\.
-For more information, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/latest/userguide/)\.
+For more information, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/ec2/userguide/)\.
    + **Purchasing option**: Select **Request Spot instances** to launch a Spot Instance\.
 This adds and removes options from this page\.
 Set your maximum price, and optionally update the request type, interruption behavior, and request validity\.
 For more information, see [Creating a Spot Instance Request](spot-requests.md#using-spot-instances-request)\.
-   + Your account may support the EC2\-Classic and EC2\-VPC platforms, or EC2\-VPC only\.
-To find out which platform your account supports, see [Supported Platforms](ec2-supported-platforms.md)\.
-If your account supports EC2\-VPC only, you can launch your instance into your default VPC or a nondefault VPC\.
-Otherwise, you can launch your instance into EC2\-Classic or a nondefault VPC\.
-**Note**
-Some instance types must be launched into a VPC\.
-If you don't have a VPC, you can let the wizard create one for you\.

-     To launch into EC2\-Classic:
-     + **Network**: Select **Launch into EC2\-Classic**\.
-     + **Availability Zone**: Select the Availability Zone to use\.
-To let AWS choose an Availability Zone for you, select **No preference**\.

-     To launch into a VPC:
    + **Network**: Select the VPC, or to create a new VPC, choose **Create new VPC** to go the Amazon VPC console\.
 When you have finished, return to the wizard and choose **Refresh** to load your VPC in the list\.
    + **Subnet**: Select the subnet into which to launch your instance\.
-If your account is EC2\-VPC only, select **No preference** to let AWS choose a default subnet in any Availability Zone\.
+You can select **No preference** to let AWS choose a default subnet in any Availability Zone\.
 To create a new subnet, choose **Create new subnet** to go to the Amazon VPC console\.
 When you are done, return to the wizard and choose **Refresh** to load your subnet in the list\.
    + **Auto\-assign Public IP**: Specify whether your instance receives a public IPv4 address\.
 By default, instances in a default subnet receive a public IPv4 address and instances in a nondefault subnet do not\.
 You can select **Enable** or **Disable** to override the subnet's default setting\.
 For more information, see [Public IPv4 Addresses and External DNS Hostnames](using-instance-addressing.md#concepts-public-addresses)\.
    + **Auto\-assign IPv6 IP**: Specify whether your instance receives an IPv6 address from the range of the subnet\.
 Select **Enable** or **Disable** to override the subnet's default setting\.
 This option is only available if you've associated an IPv6 CIDR block with your VPC and subnet\.
 For more information, see [Your VPC and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) in the *Amazon VPC User Guide*\.
    + **IAM role**: Select an AWS Identity and Access Management \(IAM\) role to associate with the instance\.
 For more information, see [IAM Roles for Amazon EC2](iam-roles-for-amazon-ec2.md)\.
    + **Shutdown behavior**: Select whether the instance should stop or terminate when shut down\.
 For more information, see [Changing the Instance Initiated Shutdown Behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.
    + **Enable termination protection**: To prevent accidental termination, select this check box\.
 For more information, see [Enabling Termination Protection for an Instance](terminating-instances.md#Using_ChangingDisableAPITermination)\.
    + **Monitoring**: Select this check box to enable detailed monitoring of your instance using Amazon CloudWatch\.
 Additional charges apply\.
 For more information, see [Monitoring Your Instances Using CloudWatch](using-cloudwatch.md)\.
    + **EBS\-Optimized instance**: An Amazon EBS\-optimized instance uses an optimized configuration stack and provides additional, dedicated capacity for Amazon EBS I/O\.
 If the instance type supports this feature, select this check box to enable it\.
 Additional charges apply\.
 For more information, see [Amazon EBS–Optimized Instances](EBSOptimized.md)\.
    + **Tenancy**: If you are launching your instance into a VPC, you can choose to run your instance on isolated, dedicated hardware \(**Dedicated**\) or on a Dedicated Host \(**Dedicated host**\)\.
 Additional charges may apply\.
 For more information, see [Dedicated Instances](dedicated-instance.md) and [Dedicated Hosts](dedicated-hosts-overview.md)\.
-   + **T2/T3 Unlimited**: \(Only valid for T2 and T3 instances\) Select this check box to enable applications to burst beyond the baseline for as long as needed\.
+   + **T2/T3 Unlimited**: Select this check box to enable applications to burst beyond the baseline for as long as needed\.
 Additional charges may apply\.
 For more information, see [Burstable Performance Instances](burstable-performance-instances.md)\.
    + **Network interfaces**: If you selected a specific subnet, you can specify up to two network interfaces for your instance:
      + For **Network Interface**, select **New network interface** to let AWS create a new interface, or select an existing, available network interface\.
      + For **Primary IP**, enter a private IPv4 address from the range of your subnet, or leave **Auto\-assign** to let AWS choose a private IPv4 address for you\.